Happyr/developer.happyr.com/_posts/2020-01-12-compiling-php-74-on-osx.md

 {% endhighlight %}

-If course I run in to issues like:
+If course I ran in to issues like:

 {% highlight cli %}
 > #include <libxml/parser.h>